How To Stop Puppy Aggression

 Here's an example.
 You’re walking your puppy and he sees another dog wandering around off-leash.
 You’ve seen this before and know he’s about to start barking like a crazy dog while pulling at the leash.
 Move quickly!
 Before that happens, do something to distract him.
 Whistle, or make a clicking sound, or come up with some other unique sound that your puppy won’t hear any other time.
 When he gives you his attention, reinforce that response with praise and treats.
 Then, redirect the original behavior into something simple, like sitting, or walking past the object of excitement.

-When you’re at home and see your puppy misbehaving aggressively, go ahead and give him a “time-out” just like a kindergarten teacher would do.
+When you’re at home and see your puppy misbehaving aggressively, go ahead and give her a “time-out” just like a kindergarten teacher would do.
 This is where crate training comes in again, since the crate (AKA kennel) is the perfect place for a time-out.
-It’s also the ideal spot for your dog to hang out when he wants some time to himself.
+It’s also the ideal spot for your dog to hang out when she wants some time to herself.

 Work with a Trainer or Behaviorist

-Working with your own puppy to develop good behavior and social skills is priceless, but the services of an experienced dog trainer are pretty valuable, too.
+Working with your own puppy to develop good behavior and social skills is priceless, but professional help from an experienced dog trainer are pretty valuable, too.
 You know those times when your puppy does something it shouldn’t, but you find it so cute that you don’t care?
 Well, a trainer won’t let your dog keep jumping up on people, or licking strangers’ faces, or whatever it is you think is too adorable to scold him for.
 That’s going to make your friends more likely to visit!

 Related puppies for sale